ZenonSeth/respec/doc/api.md

     borderColor = "#RRGGBB",
     -- Optional.
-Specify the color of a 1px border to be drawn around the form -- Note that the right and bottom borders may disappear on some screen resolutions
+Specify the color of a 1px border to be drawn around the form -- Note that in order to render correctly, this also sets all box[] elements to noclip

     set_focus = "id",
     -- Corresponds to set_focus[id].
 Set which element is focused when the form is opened.